 In the USA, Friday after Thanksgiving is widely known as Black Friday, a beginning of Christmas shopping season and a day of early sales, humongous lines, and complete chaos.
-I’ve never shopped on a Black Friday, but for a few years I had a rare opportunity to observe all that madness from a safety of my small cashiers station.
+I’ve never shopped on a Black Friday, but for a few years I had had a rare opportunity to observe all this madness from a safety of my small cashiers station.

 At times, it was hard to believe that those arguing and disrespectful people were giving thanks for the things they had sitting at the Thanksgiving table just a few hours prior.
-Was it a hypocrisy or a desire to save money blinded them?
+Was it a hypocrisy or the desire to save money blinded them?

 I guess, now that Black Friday has almost taken over Thanksgiving in the U.S., early buyers can finally forget about the shame of showing such duplicity.
 Most of the time, they forsake the grace and the Thanksgiving dinner as soon as they leave their houses anyway.